Snowshoe trail Simplon Pass

 • Destination: Simplon Pass, Monte Leone

-The wild and romantic Simplon is worth discovering in its winter attire as well.
+The wild romantic Simplon is also worth discovering in its winter coat.
 The circular hike offers a varied view at 2000 meters above sea level.

-The snowshoe trail leads over the Simplon Pass to the "Weng" elevation.
+The snowshoe trail leads over the Simplon Pass to the hill "Weng."
 While walking, you enjoy a 360° view of the surrounding mountains.
-At the beginning, the Fletschhorn dominates; after about 30 minutes, hikers get a view north to the Aletsch area and the Bernese Alps.
-The trail is walkable early in winter thanks to its sunny location.
+At the beginning, the Fletschhorn dominates.
+After about 30 minutes, hikers get a view north into the Aletsch area and the Bernese Alps.
+Thanks to its sunny location, the trail is passable early in winter.
 The hike is especially beautiful after fresh snow.
-The Simplon Pass is a wonderful hiking area thanks to its high altitude and flat plains.
-In winter, the pass landscape shows a previously undiscovered, romantic side.
-At the Simplon Hospice or the restaurants, winter sports enthusiasts can refresh or warm up after the hike.
+Thanks to its high altitude and flat plains, the Simplon Pass is a wonderful hiking area.
+In winter, the pass landscape shows an undiscovered, romantic side.
+At the Simplon Hospice or restaurants, winter sports enthusiasts can refresh themselves or warm up after the hike.

 © Brig Simplon